A. J. Lawson

-Anthony Randolph "A. J." Lawson (born July 15, 2000) is a Canadian professional basketball player for the Dallas Mavericks of the National Basketball Association (NBA), on a two-way contract with the Texas Legends of the NBA G League.
+Anthony Randolph "A. J." Lawson (born July 15, 2000) is a Canadian professional basketball player for the Toronto Raptors of the National Basketball Association (NBA), on a two-way contract with the Raptors 905 of the NBA G League.
 He played college basketball for the South Carolina Gamecocks.

-Early life and high school career
+Early life

 Lawson grew up in Brampton, Ontario and attended GTA Prep in Mississauga, a basketball academy based out of Mississauga Secondary School where he was coached by David Cooper.
-In his senior season, Lawson was named an National Preparatory Association First Team All-Star and led the team to second place in the NPA championships.
+In his grade 12 season, Lawson was named a National Preparatory Association First Team All-Star and led the team to second place in the NPA championships.
 Originally set to graduate in 2019 and ranked 40th in his class by 247Sports as well as fourth-best Canadian prospect by North Pole Hoops, Lawson reclassified for the class of 2018.
 Lawson committed to playing college basketball for South Carolina over offers from Tulane and Creighton.
 South Carolina head coach Frank Martin began recruiting Lawson after a late night workout in Columbia on the trip back from a tournament.

 College career

 Lawson averaged 13.4 points, 4.3 rebounds and 2.9 assists per game in 29 games played and was named to the Southeastern Conference (SEC) All-Freshman team.
-He was named the SEC Freshman of the Week on November 19, 2018 after averaging 15.7 points, 6.3 rebounds and 5.3 assists over a three-game stretch against Norfolk State, Providence and George Washington.
+He was named the SEC Freshman of the Week on November 19, 2018, after averaging 15.7 points, 6.3 rebounds and 5.3 assists over a three-game stretch against Norfolk State, Providence and George Washington.
 Following the season he initially entered his name into the 2019 NBA draft, but decided to withdraw and return to South Carolina for his sophomore season.

 Lawson was named to the preseason first team All-SEC and to the Jerry West Award watchlist going into his sophomore year.
 He was also named the 41st-best collegiate basketball player going into the 2019–20 season by CBS Sports and the 29th-best prospect for the 2020 NBA draft by ESPN.
-Lawson scored a season-high 28 points on November 15, 2019 in a 90–63 win against Cleveland State.
+Lawson scored a season-high 28 points on November 15, 2019, in a 90–63 win against Cleveland State.
 Lawson led the team during the season in total points with 416 and points per game at 13.4 while also averaging 3.7 rebounds, 1.9 assists and 1.2 steals per game.
 Following the season, he declared for the 2020 NBA draft but did not hire an agent.
 Lawson decided to withdraw from the draft and return to South Carolina on July 29.
 On January 6, 2021, Lawson scored a career-high 30 points in a 78–54 win over Texas A&M. As a junior, he averaged 16.6 points, 4.1 rebounds, 1.2 assists and 1.5 steals per game.
 He was named to the Southeastern Conference (SEC) All-Second Team.
 On April 19, 2021, he declared for the 2021 NBA draft and signed an agent.